 David Willis House

-The home where Abraham Lincoln stayed on the eve of his famous address.
+The home where Abraham Lincoln stayed in Gettysburg on the eve of his famous address.
 Open to the public, there are exhibits about the town, the effects of the battle and the post-war recovery.
 Two rooms furnished with period pieces include Mr. Willis’ law office and the bedroom where Lincoln slept.

 The Shriver House Museum